Due to exceptional situation regarding the Covid-19 virus, Luma Days #4 and Algae Summit are postponed.

 Founder and President of the Luma Foundation

-Luma Days #4 will take place from Wednesday 27 to Sunday 31 May 2020, at Luma Arles, Parc des Ateliers in Arles.
-We will discuss the following topic: In Transit: A Geography of Change.
+At Luma Days #4 we will discuss the following topic: In Transit: A Geography of Change.

 The concept of transition is inherent in a time of change and renewal, leading to the transformation of how we deal with the environment, technology, economy, education, health… It calls for a global reconstruction of our systems.
 It is not limited to a state of mind about the world, but it allows for action to build a more resilient society.